 Information about lead in water

+The Village of Glenview purchases treated Lake Michigan water from the Village of Wilmette.
+Wilmette adds polyphosphates to the water to coat water mains, services and fixtures.
+As long as the coating is in place, it prevents lead from leaching into water.
 The Village of Glenview does not have any public water main lines that are made of lead, and the Village of Glenview's water supply meets all federal Environmental Protection Agency (EPA) and Illinois state drinking water standards.

-Depending on when a house was built, however, the homeowner's water service line connecting the public water main to the house or the internal plumbing of the house could contain lead.
 Older homes constructed prior to 1959 may have lead water service lines owned by the property owner.
 A service line carries the water from the water main in the street to the water meter in the home.
 Also, copper water lines within homes constructed before 1987 may have solder that contained lead.
 Until 2014 plumbing fixtures, such as faucets, also may have contained lead.

 - A licensed plumber can help determine if either the service line or plumbing in your home contains lead.